SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 The company's open office layout and lack of soundproofing meant that remote employees' microphones were picking up <ins>distracting background noise</ins> from their on-site colleagues' conversations and surrounding office equipment.

-This issue was further compounded by the fact that some of **VGM LAB**'s remote employees were working from home offices with poor acoustics, experiencing issues with <ins>voice echoes</ins> and <ins>room reverb</ins>, which caused confusion and disruption during virtual meetings.
+This issue was further escalated by the fact that some of **VGM LAB**'s remote employees were working from home offices with poor acoustics, experiencing issues with <ins>voice echoes</ins> and <ins>room reverb</ins>, causing confusion during virtual meetings.

 To make matters worse, **VGM LAB**'s clients were also experiencing <ins>poor audio quality</ins> during video calls and product demonstrations, making it difficult for them to hear and understand the game developers.